kb-dk/doms-installer/README.md

 This command invokes several batch scripts to ensure all the work has been done.
 It is very important to do so, as the index must be up to date for the DOMS query routines to see any updates.
 Repeat after each change to DOMS data.

+Repeat several times until both batches have been ingested.
+This is indicated with log lines on the form
+`2016-07-12 ...
+PromptDomsIngesterComponent - result was: Worked on ... successfully`

 Notes: